GSA/modernization/pages/report/01-preface.md

 technology.

-As a demonstration of this commitment, on May 1, 2017, the President established the American Technology Council (ATC) to effectuate the secure and efficient use of IT across the Federal Government.[^1] Just days later, on May 11, 2017, the President signed Executive Order (EO) 13800, *Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure*.[^2] The latter EO tasks the Director of ATC to coordinate a report to the President from the Secretary of the Department of Homeland Security (DHS), the Director of the Office of Management and Budget (OMB), and the Administrator of the General
+As a demonstration of this commitment, on May 1, 2017, the President [established the American Technology Council][1] (ATC) to effectuate the secure and efficient use of IT across the Federal Government.
+Just days later, on May 11, 2017, the President signed Executive Order (EO) 13800, [*Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure*][EO13800].
+The latter EO tasks the Director of ATC to coordinate a report to the President from the Secretary of the Department of Homeland Security (DHS), the Director of the Office of Management and Budget (OMB), and the Administrator of the General